Growing Educators, Achieving Results with Students (G.E.A.R.S.)

 - Develop positive student-teacher relationships.

-- Achieve results.
+- Focus on achieving results.

 - Use formative evaluation to improve.

-- Deliver focus lessons and targeted intervention.
+- Deliver effective lessons and targeted intervention.

 - Build collaborative efficacy and instructional expertise.